DECTA-Gate/decta-wp/README.md

 ## Installation

-1. Upload the plugin to the '/wp-content/plugins/' directory
+1. Download the Payment Module archive, unpack it and upload its contents to a new folder '/wp-content/plugins/decta' of your Wordpress installation
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Go to
     ```text